There is no language instinct

 Pinker’s thesis draws on several groups of arguments, some of which have been current for several decades while others are new:

 1 Pinker frequently relied on arguments developed by Noam Chomsky in the 1960s and 1970s relating to grammatical structure

 2 Others at the same period developed nativist arguments based on separate categories of data:

 2.a categorial perception of speech sound

 2.b vocal tract shape

 2.c colour vocabulary

-3 Pinker puts forward new arguments for linguistic nativism, not widely aired before
+3 Pinker put forward new arguments for linguistic nativism, not widely aired before

-4 Recently – since about 1990 – other writers have developed further arguments, relating to:
+4 Since about 1990 other writers have developed further arguments, relating to:

 4.a discontinuity between “protolanguage” and true language